TrashPandaCode/reports/ia-final/main.typ

 The use of narrative and playful interaction fosters an emotional connection between the player and the raccoon character, that supports engagement and learning.
 Through dialogues, humor, and in-world challenges, the game creates a sense of companionship and narrative continuity, which can enhance intrinsic motivation by making tasks feel personally meaningful and emotionally resonant @deciIntrinsicMotivationSelfDetermination1985.

 Crucially, Dumpster Diving is designed to foster low-stakes exploration.
 Players are encouraged to experiment without penalty, and feedback is immediate and visual.
-This aligns with research in constructionist education @papertMindstormsChildrenComputers1993, emphasizing that deep understanding comes from designing and building tangible outputs — in this case, animated logic systems that visibly affect the raccoons’ behavior.
+This aligns with research in constructionist education @papertMindstormsChildrenComputers1993, emphasizing that deep understanding comes from designing and building tangible outputs — in this case, animated logic systems that visibly affect the raccoons' behavior.

 Assessment is embedded within the gameplay.
 Rather than quizzes or performance metrics, success is measured by solving puzzles, using tools appropriately, and being able to adapt solutions when conditions change.
 This approach reflects the formative assessment paradigm @blackAssessmentClassroomLearning1998, which values feedback and process over outcomes.